 Offering Support And Treatment For Your Adult Child

 If your child does finally open up to you about his or her opioid abuse, make it a point to keep your mind open and truly listen to what they have to say.
 It won’t be easy for them to admit there’s a problem, so avoid the parental instinct of lecturing or scolding.
 Instead, focus on your parental instinct to help, and offer to aid them in their quest for sobriety.
 Offer to research treatment centers or babysit your grand kids while their parents talk about the next steps.
 But don’t let a simple conversation be the end of it — sometimes addicts will bring up rehab in an effort to buy some more time, so hold them to their word of getting help.
-If they still refuse, reassert that you can’t be in their life until they go to treatment.
+If they still refuse, reassert that you can’t be in their life until they go to a opioid treatment center.

 If your child does agree to enter rehabilitation, be prepared to be a part of family therapy or for him or her to reach out while they’re away.
 Addressing the root of their problem may bring up old issues that they want to hash out with you, or they may simply want the comforting advice of their parent after a tough day in therapy.
 Be as supportive as you can, and consider seeking counseling for yourself, as well.
 You might still be processing a lot of feelings, and having the expertise of a counselor and the objective perspective of a stranger can help make sense of everything.

 You may not be able to protect your child from ever succumbing to an opioid addiction or single-handedly pull him or her out of it, but you can offer your support.
 And in the end, isn’t unwavering love and compassion what being a parent is all about?